sd2wiebe/Kickstarter-Analysis-1/README.md

 ### Analysis of Outcomes Based on Goals

 Using the same Kickstarter data, I was able to look at the fundraiser goal amount and how it might be correlated with a successful or unsuccessful outcome.
-To do this I made broke up the goal amounts into 12 ranges:
+To do this I broke up the goal amounts into 12 ranges:
 <p align="center"

 ![alttext](https://github.com/sd2wiebe/Kickstarter-Analysis-1/blob/main/Goal%20Range.png)
 </p>

-Then I wanted to populate columns that totalled the number of successful kickstarter campaigns that had the subcategory “plays” for each goal range.
-In order to populate the columns “Number Successful”, “Number Failed” I had to use the =countifs() function for each goal range.
+Then I wanted to populate columns that totaled the number of successful kickstarter campaigns that had the subcategory “plays” for each goal range.
+In order to populate the columns “Number Successful”, “Number Failed” etc. I had to use the =countifs() function for each goal range.
 For example this is the formula used to populate the cell corresponding to “Number Successful” in the “<1000” goal range:
 ```
 =COUNTIFS('Kickstarter Data'!$D:$D,"<1000",'Kickstarter Data'!$F:$F,"successful",'Kickstarter Data'!Q:Q,"plays")
 ```
-I ran a similar formula for the “Number Failed” column, and then created the total projects column in order  to populate columns for “Percentage Successful” and “Percentage Failed”
+I ran a similar formula for the “Number Failed” column, and then used ```Sum()``` to populate the total projects column in order to create columns for “Percentage Successful” and “Percentage Failed”